top of page

 image001_edited.jpg

 Julia Molinari holds several academic roles.
-She is Academic Literacies Lead and Lecturer in Professional Academic Communication (PACE) in English at the Open University (OU) Graduate School in the UK, an Honorary Senior Research Fellow at the History Department of University College London (UCL), and an Academic Mentor.
+She is Academic Literacies Lead and Lecturer in Professional Academic Communication in English (PACE) at the Open University (OU) Graduate School in the UK, an Honorary Senior Research Fellow at the History Department of University College London (UCL), and an Academic Mentor.
 She is also a Senior Fellow of the Higher Education Academy (SFHEA) and holds a PhD on Academic Writing jointly awarded by the School of Education and the Department of Philosophy at the University of Nottingham, UK.
 Most notably, Julia has authored What Makes Writing Academic: Re-thinking Theory for Practice (Bloomsbury, 2022), a book that argues for diversifying and re-imagining academic texts and practices in the interests of knowledge.
 Julia is bilingual in English and Italian and fluent in French.

 Federico navarro